SIP Plan Calculator

 And what about an MBA from a top-tier institute?
 Today, it might set you back ₹25-30 lakh.
 In 15 years, with the same 8% inflation, you’re looking at over ₹79 lakh to ₹94 lakh.
 For medicine or international studies, these numbers can be even more staggering.

 The point isn't to scare you, but to make you realistic.
 Don't plan based on today's costs.
 Project them forward.
-That's the first crucial step in determining your child education SIP planning.
+That's the first crucial step in determining your Goal SIP Calculator.
+Play around with the numbers.
+See how even a small change in expected return or years to goal can impact your required SIP.
+It’s a real eye-opener.

 Smart SIP Strategies for Your Child's Future: Beyond Just a Number